Lightning-AI/litgpt/README.md

 python generate/base.py --prompt "Hello, my name is"
 ```

-This will run the 3B pre-trained model and require ~7 GB of GPU memory using the `bfloat16` datatype.
+This will run the 3B pretrained model and require ~7 GB of GPU memory using the `bfloat16` datatype.

 [Full guide for generating samples from the model](tutorials/inference.md).